scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 overall project has been the availability of widely-known and reliable tools, to developers from all parts of the world and in all major spoken languages.
 It is also important to note that rather than require formal installation packages ".deb" for each project, the OSGeo-Live chose to use a simple install script format, one per installed project.
 This choice proved crucial in the earliest stages, as an outside open-source project evaluating participation in the Live could get started with fewer barriers to entry, and then add rigor and features later.
-Almost by definition, the candidate open-source projects had install scripts already built for Linux which could be readily adopted to the OSGeo-Live install conventions.
-By providing ample examples on the OSGeo-Live of install scripts in major deployment contexts, for both applications and server processes,  and clear guidelines for installation conventions, a new open-source project could almost immediately develop and iterate their own install scripts in a straightforward way.
+Almost by definition, participating open-source projects had install scripts already built for Linux which could be readily adopted to the OSGeo-Live install conventions.
+By providing ample examples on the OSGeo-Live of install scripts in major deployment contexts, for both applications and server processes,  and clear guidelines for installation conventions, an open-source project could almost immediately develop and iterate their own install scripts in a straightforward way.

 **detailed build directions here**
 Particular example: web, including apache, WSGI, etc. Standard layout of web